-As mentioned above, the activity is based on the application of MoDRE strategies to describe all the data of interest related to LLs in order to understand how current processes are re-engineered after the introduction of digital technologies.
-The transformation is emphasized by qualitatively highlighting the differences in the process-as-is (before) and in the process-to-be (after).
-To ensure the completeness of the representation, a set of languages has been so far identified and the following diagrams will be developed by each LL following a guided procedure:
+The activity is based on the application of MoDRE strategies to understand how current processes are re-engineered after the introduction of digital technologies.
+The transformation is emphasized by qualitatively highlighting the differences in the process as-is (before) and in the process to-be (after).
+To ensure completeness, a set of languages has been so far identified and the following diagrams will be developed by each LL following a guided procedure:

-- the UML class diagram will provide an overview of the classes, i. e. actors, tools, and infrastructures involved in the process-to-be and the relationships among them [11]; - the i\ goal diagram will model the goals of the process-to-be focusing on the intentional, social, and strategic dimensions [12]; - the BPMN process diagrams will represent the detailed flow of the process and will allow comparisons between the overall process before (as-is) and after (to-be) the introduction of the digital technology [13][14][15].
+- the UML class diagram will provide an overview of the classes, i. e. actors, tools and infrastructures involved in the process to-be, and the relationships among them [11]; - the i\ goal diagram will model the goals of the process to-be focusing on the intentional, social and strategic dimensions [12]; - the BPMN process diagrams will represent the detailed flow of the process and will allow comparisons between the overall process before (as-is) and after (to-be) the introduction of the digital technology [13][14][15].

-The i\ and UML diagrams only focus on the process-to-be in order to simplify the overall representation, considering that the core models to visualise the process transformation are the BPMN diagrams.
+The i\ and UML diagrams focus on the process to-be only to simplify the overall representation, considering that the core models to visualise the process transformation are the BPMN diagrams.
 This was a pragmatic decision of the authors.

-In order to assess the modelling methodology, a feasibility study based on a smart irrigation system adopted on a pear orchard by Illuminati Frutta, a fruit farm in Tuscany, was analysed and some diagrams were drawn with the notations mentioned above.
-The adoption of a precise irrigation system, composed of a wireless sensor network (WSN) and a decision support system (DSS), has promising potential in terms of economic, productive, and environmental benefits.

-Figure 1 contains the UML class diagram which provides an overview of the classes, i. e. actors, tools, and infrastructures involved in the precision irrigation system and the relationships between them, i.e., roles and actions performed.
+In order to assess the modelling methodology, a pilot study based on a smart irrigation system adopted on a pear orchard by Illuminati Frutta, a fruit farm in Tuscany, was analysed and diagrams were drawn.
+The adoption of a precise irrigation system, composed of a wireless sensor network (WSN) and a decision support system (DSS), has promising potential in terms of economic, productive and environmental benefits.
+Figure 1 contains the UML class diagram which provides an overview of the classes, i. e. actors, tools and infrastructures involved in the precision irrigation system and the relationships between them, i.e., roles and actions performed.
 The new classes introduced by digital technology are in light blue.
 In Figure 2, the i\ diagram represents the goals of the irrigation process.
-Highlighting actors, components, and activities performed in relation to the goals and qualities, the model focuses on the demonstration of the positive impact of the introduction of the new actor "DSS infrastructure" and its measurement activities in supporting the irrigation task of the farmer.
+Highlighting actors, components and activities in relation to the goals and qualities, the model focuses on the demonstration of the positive impact of the introduction of the new actor "DSS infrastructure" and its measurement activities in supporting the irrigation task of the farmer.
 Figure 3 is an overlap of two BPMN models: a first diagram describing the process before the introduction of technology, and a second diagram representing the precision irrigation system introduced by the DSS infrastructure.
-In the picture, the new participants, activities and gateways introduced by technology are in blue; in green the activities and gateways that do not change; in red the activities and gateways that are not present anymore.
+In the picture, the new participants, activities and gateways introduced by technology are in blue; in green the items that do not change; in red the items that are not present anymore (an accessible version of the picture, along with an animated version and the single process diagrams, is available in the replication package- see Footnote 1).
 The aim of this visualisation is to provide an overview of the process re-engineering impacts.
 This is expected to be used for an in-depth qualitative discussion on the effects of digitalisation (novel/removed tasks, actors, consequences of the transformation, etc.) with the involved stakeholders.